pereira162/Gerador-de-Logo/Adding_New_SVG_Icons_Guide.md

 4. Select your logo and ensure it loads correctly in the editor
 5. Test customization options like colors and transformations

+## Integration with Color Themes

+Ensure your SVG properly works with the platform's color theme system:

+1. **Proper Class Assignment**: Double-check that shape elements have the correct color classes assigned (`primary-color-element`, `secondary-color-element`, `accent-color-element`)
+2. **Color Contrast**: Test your design with different color schemes to ensure good visibility
+3. **Default Colors**: Provide sensible default colors that work well if no theme is applied

+## SVG Element Requirements for Interactive Editing

+For your SVG elements to work properly with the interactive editor:

+1. **Unique IDs**: Every editable element must have a unique ID attribute
+2. **Simple Paths**: Use simple path definitions when possible for better performance
+3. **Proper Grouping**: Group related elements logically using `<g>` tags with descriptive IDs
+4. **Transformations**: Avoid complex nested transformations that might break the editor's transform tools
+5. **Size Considerations**: Design with the understanding that elements may be resized or repositioned

 ## Troubleshooting Common Issues

 ### Icon Doesn't Appear in Selection Screen